 Paxton is a sleepy bedroom community that gives its residents a nice repose from the hectic pace of urban areas.
 Its proximity near Worcester, and thus points throughout the state makes Paxton a nice community to commute from.
 Route 122 is the main route connecting the town to Worcester, and though only 7 miles from Worcester, traffic can delay a ride into Worcester during rush hour.

+I have always liked Paxton.
+It retains a rural feel that is reminiscent of a town much further away from an urban center.
 Paxton is part of the Wachusett Regional School District which supports Holden, Paxton, Princeton, Rutland, and Sterling.
 The town’s police and fire departments are located at the new Public Safety Complex located on Pleasant St.